kea-dev/github-for-instructors/README.md

 #### This repo (this template) is open source
 If you create new [issues](https://github.com/kea-dev/github-for-instructors/issues/new) or comment on [existing issues](https://github.com/kea-dev/github-for-instructors/issues) or join [the dicussion](https://github.com/kea-dev/github-for-instructors/discussions) on this repo then your postings will be _unmoderated_ and _publicly available_ to the entire world.
 It's probably not really different than what you are used to on Facebook, Twitter, LinkedIn, Instagram, Stackoverflow.
 But I just wanted to give you a heads up!
 Be your usual public self: Engaged and polite.

-### GDPR does not apply
+#### GDPR does not apply
 Since you are here 100% voulenteerly and you are using an account which you created and control yourself.
 Despite that you may well have a professional interest in participating, you are nevertheless here as a private person at your own will.
 Be your usual public self: Engaged and polite.

 ### Enough!
 Let's get started:

 This repo is a template.
-You create your a new repo, using this one as a te
+You create yourself a copy of it, by using this one as a template:

+#### Get your own copy

 [**_Code_ >> _Use this template_ >> _Create new repository_**](https://github.com/kea-dev/github-for-instructors/generate)